-Any trip of Mysore is an incomplete venture without the tour of this glorious Fort.
-Here are some mind blowing facts about the Mysore palace that will induce you to pack your bags and leave for the unplanned vacation:
+Any trip to Mysore is an incomplete venture without the tour of this glorious Fort.
+Here are some mind blowing facts about the Mysore palace that will induce you to pack your bags and leave for an unplanned vacation:

 1. The Wooden Splendor

 The Mysore Palace was formerly built with beautiful wooden design and interiors but was burnt down in the year 1897 during the marriage of Princess Jayalakshmmi.
-It was then commissioned to rebuild the palace which finished in 1912 with an estimated cost of Rs.
+It was then commissioned to rebuild the palace which was finished in 1912 with an estimated cost of Rs.
 42 lakhs approximately.
-The latter built palace is an Indo-Saracenic combination of Muslim, Hindu, Rajput and Gothic styles of architecture.
+The rebuilt palace is an Indo-Saracenic combination of Muslim, Hindu, Rajput and Gothic styles of architecture.

 2. Transforming Alterations

-The newly constructed palace was an epitome of excellence which took 15 years of hard work and labor from the craftsmen.
-The entire designing and interiors responsibility was given by King Krishnarajender Wodeyar to British Architect Henry Irving.
+The newly constructed palace was an epitome of excellence which took 15 years of hard work and labor.
+The entire design and interiors was handled by King Krishnarajender Wodeyar to British Architect Henry Irving.
 The final outcome was a three-storied rock assembly, with marble cupolas along with a 145-ft five-storied tower.
-The palace is surrounded by a large garden with added royal ornaments that make it more authentic.
+The palace is surrounded by a large garden with added royal ornaments.

 3. Inbuilt Museum

-The royal palace encompasses a beautiful collection of royal paintings, ornaments, costumes, souvenirs, and weapons etc. which are antique and possessed by the Wodeyar dynasty since centuries.
-The museum is decorated tastefully with delicately intricate carvings on all doors, handles created of pure silver, the mahogany ceilings, the marvelous courtroom and the white marble flooring makes it a visual treat.
+The royal palace encompasses a beautiful collection of royal paintings, ornaments, costumes, souvenirs, weapons etc. which are antique and possessed by the Wodeyar dynasty since centuries.
+The museum is decorated tastefully with delicately intricate carvings on all doors, handles created of pure silver, the mahogany ceilings, the marvelous courtroom and the white marble flooring.